huanrenfeng/huanrenfeng.github.io/_posts/2020-11-19-switch-from-chrome-to-edge-to-vivaldi.md

 - But the built-in ad blocker is much faster.
 Somehow I think it's faster than uBlock
 - It seems to have "tab-search" feature as well, and have a Keyword feature which is the same as Vivaldi's nickname feature.
 - The icon of a new chrome plugin is not pinned by default.
 I don't like it.
 - It seems to have no flash problem when activating the window after it minimized.Hoever, when starting up, it still have the god damn white flash problem.
+However, I almost don't close the browser when it got some problem.
+So it's not that important.
 - Has less appearance settings than Vivaldi.
 I like Vivaldi